jajajag/SMAC3/README.md

 # SMAC v3 Project

+This is forked from automl/SMAC3 for study and development purpose.
+See Modification section for more details.

 Copyright (C) 2016-2018  [ML4AAD Group](http://www.ml4aad.org/)

 __Attention__: This package is a re-implementation of the original SMAC tool